 Be Water Wise

 The Guemes Island Planning Advisory Committee (GIPAC) has for years been the champion of water issues on Guemes Island.
+GIPAC reminds islanders of the many ways to conserve and use water wisely.
+Whether you are watering your garden, remodeling or building a house, or hosting guests or renters, there are simple tips for saving water.
 A new brochure is now available that contains valuable information about water conservation and the Guemes aquifer.
-Brochures will be available in the Guemes Ferry terminal on the Anacortes side or you can view the brochure here.
-To obtain the water conservation cards referred to in the brochure, please contact Patty Rose at firstname.lastname@example.org.
+To obtain the water conservation cards referred to in the brochure, please contact Patty Rose at email@example.com.

 In 1997, the Environmental Protection Agency designated Guemes Island as being served by a sole source aquifer.
 This means that Guemes aquifers are the main source of potable water; they are recharged only by rainwater.
 Recharging an aquifer is a gradual process that takes many years.
 During the wet season, with its overabundance of rain, plants and trees soak up water for nourishment.
 Some of the excess water sinks into the aquifer and some runs into the sea.